 I ride four times a week and so I have to mix it up between the older more techy and rooty trails and the flowing trails of the newer block.
 We get a bit excited on most rides and manage 25km without crossing the same trail.
 We take turns to dream up the trail mix for each day.Ross Mepham, Hawkes Bay MTB Club parks manager Share

 !!NOTE!!
-April 27, 2017: There are currently logging operations underway and storm damage affecting the Pan Pac Eskdale MTB Park.
-The entire Mill Block is currently CLOSED, for thinning, partial logging and replanting operations to wind damaged areas, including the Ken Ross Reserve block.
-It’s not known how long this will take, but possibly up to three months and then the trail clean-up and rebuild after that.
-Waipunga and Replanted blocks are open to ride for current club members and visitor permit holders with access from the Waipunga Road carparks only.
+October 31, 2017: There are currently logging operations underway that are affecting the Pan Pac Eskdale MTB Park.
+The entire Mill Block is currently CLOSED, for logging access.
+Plan is to re-open Mill Block on Friday, November 3.
+Waipunga is open to ride for current club members and visitor permit holders with access from the Waipunga Road carparks only.
 Tait Block is closed for logging, Replanted Block is closed for thinning and Pakuratahi Block is CLOSED (with the exception of club events).
 Contact Eskdale MTB Park Manager, Ross Mepham on 022 544 0069 for latest info.

 The trail surfaces in Pan Pac Eskdale MTB Park are clay based with a sprinkling of pine needles for most of the year, ensuring good conditions exist year-round.
 The trail surface creates a fast rolling base – the perfect formula as you test your flow around the berms and down the singletrack lines between the trees.
 Ride for an hour, or get lost in here for a few days as you test out all of the trails that Eskdale has to offer.